Aristotle's wheel paradox

 The paradox is not limited to wheels: other things depicted in two dimensions display the same behavior such as a roll of tape, or a typical round bottle or jar rolled on its side (the smaller circle would be the mouth or neck of the jar or bottle).

 In an alternative version of the problem, the smaller circle, rather than the larger one, is in contact with the horizontal surface.
 Examples include a typical train wheel, which has a flange, or a barbell straddling a bench.
 American educator and philosopher Israel Drabkin called these Case II versions of the paradox, and a similar, but unidentical, analysis applies.

 History of the paradox

 In antiquity

-In antiquity, the wheel problem was described in the Aristotelian Mechanica, as well as in the Mechanica of Hero of Alexandria.
-In the former it appears as "Problem 24", where the description of the wheel is given as follows:
+In antiquity, the wheel problem was described in the Greek work Mechanica, traditionally attributed to Aristotle, but widely believed to have been written by a later member of his school.
+(Thomas Winter has made the alternative proposal that it was written by Archytas.)
+It also appears in the Mechanica of Hero of Alexandria.
+In the Aristotelian version it appears as "Problem 24", where the description of the wheel is given as follows: